 Annotate your assemblies, isolate genomes, or MAGs with DRAM and distill resulting annotations to create an interactive functional summary per genome or assembly.
 Use for KBase assembly objects.

-DRAM will annotate assemblies and provide summarization of the metabolisms each assembly is capable of.
-DRAM is most useful for annotating assebmly sets where the DRAM product can be used to compare the metabolic profiles of each assembly.
+DRAM will predict coding sequences and annotate input microbial DNA sequences from assemblies, isolate genomes or MAGs (KBase assembly objects) and provide genome metabolic summaries.
+DRAM is most useful for annotating genome sets, where the DRAM product can be used to compare the metabolic profiles of each genome.

-DRAM for MAGs works by annotating all genomes given with all databases used by DRAM.
-The user is given a tab delimited annotations file with all annotations from all databases for all genes in all genomes.
-Additionally the user is given a folder with genbank files for each genome, a gff file with all annotations across genomes as well as annotated nucleotide and amino acid fasta files of all genes.
-The results of annotation are distilled.
-This generates three files: 1.
-The genome statistics table which includes all statistics required by MIMAG, 2. the metabolism summary which gives gene counts of functional genes across a wide variety of metabolisms and 3. the product which is a heatmap showing coverage of modules, the coverage of electron transport chain components and the presence of selected metabolic functions.
+DRAM for assemblies works by predicting coding sequences and annotating all genes given in a KBase Assembly object with a set of databases curated to the task.
+The user is given a tab delimited annotations file with all annotations from all databases for all genes.
+Additionally, the user is given a folder with annotated nucleotide and amino acid fasta files of all genes.
+The results of annotation are distilled to generate three files: 1.
+The genome statistics table, which includes all statistics required by MIMAG, 2.
+The metabolism summary, which gives gene counts of functional genes across a wide variety of metabolisms and 3. the product, an interactive heatmap showing coverage of modules, the coverage of electron transport chain components and the presence of selected metabolic functions.

 - DRAM publication , https://academic.oup.com/nar/article/48/16/8883/5884738

 Module Commit: 935498b6cc1a10df8a8405516141734b23cc5f15